IBM-Bluemix-Docs/mass-data-migration/index.md

 Using superior technology and hardware, Mass Data Migration helps overcome common data transfer challenges including high network costs, long transfer times, and security concerns – all in a single service.

+## Overview of Mass Data Migration

+1. Request a Device to be sent to your on-prem data center and we ship a device to you overnight once the order has been processed.
+2. Transfer large-scale data from your on-prem location to the device at high speeds.
+3. Ship device back to us overnight with the included label, and we download your data into your {{site.data.keyword.objectstoragefull}}  bucket.

 ## Information to Collect Before Submitting a Request

 1. Network settings for the Storage Device